guettli/yaml-and-Jinja-for-configuration-management/README.md

 You can't debug it like ordinary code.

 Salt swallows exceptions.
-This wasts my time.
+This wastes my time.
 I am starting to hate it.

 I want to move from salt to an other solution.

-Ansible seems common these days.
+Ansible or terraform seem common these days.

 I love python.